Police Seek Aussie Fire Suspect

 The blaze broke out at about 12:30 a.m.
 Friday in the back of the ground floor of the 100-year-old former pub that had been transformed into a hostel 18 months ago, authorities said.

-The victims included seven people from the United Kingdom, four from Australia, two from the Netherlands and one each from South Korea and Japan.
+The victims included seven people from the United Kingdom, three from the Netherlands, three from Australia and one each from South Korea and Japan.
 Dental records would be needed to help identify some of the bodies, police said.
-Police said Sunday that one victim previously identified as Dutch was actually Australian.

 Seventy residents of the hostel escaped the blaze.
 Dozens suffered minor injuries, most as they attempted to escape from the upper level by jumping onto nearby buildings.